 - Stay alert and inside.
-Continue listening to local radio or television stations for information and instructions.
+Continue listening to local radio or television stations or check for updates on your mobile device so you have the latest information and instructions.
 Wondering about winter warnings and alerts?
 Read Top 11 Winter Weather Advisories and Warnings has the info you need.

 - Family members not home when the blizzard begins?
 Call them and have them give you the address and phone number of where they are.
 Make sure it is a warm, safe place.

 - Grab extra blankets.
 Make sure that each member of your household has a warm coat, gloves or mittens, hat and water-resistant boots.